FranckLejzerowicz/metagenomix/metagenomix/doc/creating.md

 Since a software can be set as output only **once** in the [pipeline configuration](https://github.com/FranckLejzerowicz/metagenomix/blob/main/metagenomix/doc/pipeline.md#multiple-usage) file, the user must edit this configuration to change the input to a given software.
-This will be reflected in the name of the first folder located inside a software output folder, which starts with `after_`.
-But, this only applies to the one previous software step.
-Indeed, the following two configurations will result in the same `alignment/after_trimming` output folder:
+This input is reflected in the names of the folders located inside a software output folder, which all start with `after_`.

+However, both the following configurations will result in the same `alignment/after_trimming` output folder:

 <table>
 <tr>